Emergent criticality in a constrained boson model: The model

 \section{The model}

-We consider a model of hardcore bosons on an array of $N_p$ square plaquettes (Fig.\ \ref{fig1}).
+We consider a model of hardcore bosons on an array of $N_p$ square plaquettes as shown in Fig.\ \ref{fig1}.
+Such an array is often called as diamond chain lattice; the physics of flat bands of fermions on such a lattice have been reviewed in Ref.\ \cite{ed1}.
+We shall, in what follows discuss an interacting bosonic theory on such a lattice and study its phase transition.
 These bosons have an additional constraint; any neighboring sites $j=(j_x,j_y)$ and $j+n= (j_x\pm 1,j_y)$ or $ (j_x, j_y\pm 1)$ can not be simultaneously occupied.
 The longitudinal (transverse) diagonals of these plaquettes are designated by $d_l$ ($d_t$).
 We also define the two-boson states

 Here $b_j^{\dagger}$ denotes the boson creation operator on site $j$ of the plaquettes, $|..0_j ..\rangle$ indicates a Fock state having zero bosons on site $j$, and we define the boson number operator to be $\hat n_j= b_j^{\dagger} b_j$.
 The constraint condition necessitates $\hat n_j \hat n_{j+n}=0$ for all $j$.
 The boson Hamiltonian can then be written as $H= H_0+ H_1$ where